Skip to main content

 Association of MIT Alumnae (AMITA) Senior Academic Award

-Kostova will join the Stowers Institute in fall 2024, bringing with her an established research program unraveling the mysteries of ribosomes.
+Kostova joined the Stowers Institute in fall 2024, bringing with her an established research program unraveling the mysteries of ribosomes.

 Growing up in a tiny village called Shipka in the mountains of Bulgaria, Kamena Kostova moved to the US to pursue a B.S. in biology at Massachusetts Institute of Technology.
 As an undergraduate student, she joined the laboratory of Tyler Jacks, Ph.D., where she studied the most commonly mutated gene in human cancer, p53.